+2022 2021 \$

-2020 \$ 2019 \$ Community Foundation of Mississauga RBC Fund for Peel Children's Aid Foundation Brampton and Caledon Community Foundation 55,895 29,818 Robert Armstrong Memorial Fund Carl Ingebertson Child Welfare Bursary Fund 49,597 34,042 45,578 30,798 139,534 106,194
+Community Foundation of Mississauga Peel Children's Aid Foundation Fund Brampton and Caledon Community Foundation 102,752 60,157

+Robert Armstrong Memorial Fund 52,845 49,710

+Carl Ingebertson Child Welfare Bursary Fund 61,048 56,552

+216,645 166,419

 The Foundation is entitled to the interest revenue earned year over year from the endowment funds, which are to be used as bursaries and other special education needs.
 The Foundation is restricted from using the principal portion of the funds for any activity other than earning interest income.
-During the year, the Foundation transferred \$22,799 (2019 - \$nil) from the Knights of Columbus Heart Lake Council 9108 Memorial Bursary Fund to the RBC Fund for Peel Children's Aid Foundation held by the Community Foundation of Mississauga.